avinashdhawan/python-api-challenge/README.md

 I used jupyter-gmaps and the Google Places API for this part of the assignment.

-* Create a heat map that displays the humidity for every city from the part I of the homework.
+* Created a heat map that displays the humidity for every city from the part I of the homework.

-* Narrow down the DataFrame to find your ideal weather condition.
-For example:
+* To find the ideal temperature I used the following criteria:

   * A max temperature lower than 80 degrees but higher than 70.